adobe/spectrum-css/README.md

-# Spectrum-CSS
+# Spectrum CSS

 The goal of this project is to provide a standard CSS implementation of the [Spectrum][spectrum-link] design language for internal and 3rd party use on Adobe's platforms.

 ## Organization

-The `spectrum-css` project can build both a 'multi-stop' and 'single-stop' version of the CSS.
+The Spectrum CSS project can build both a 'multi-stop' and 'single-stop' version of the CSS.
 This enables a consumer to either allow for multiple Spectrum colorstops in a single CSS file, or can limit the number of selectors to only those needed for a single colorstop.

-`spectrum-css` organizes the CSS source files in the `src` folder.
+Spectrum CSS organizes the CSS source files in the `src` folder.
 Each Spectrum element has it's own folder.
 That folder contains an `index.css` file for the basic structual CSS for all variants of an element.
 There is also a `skin.css` file to hold the values that change when the colorstop of the element is specified.

 The CSS source files also contain [Topdoc][https://github.com/Topdoc/topdoc] comments with a placeholder for documentation values that are injected at build time.
 The source of those injected values is found in the YAML formatted files in the `docs` folder.
 A key part of the docs data is the `markup` node, which contains the HTML elements needed to apply the corresponding element selectors and render the elements as generated Topdoc output.

 A successful build will create a `dist` folder.
 The `dist/docs` folder is where the Topdoc output and related template files will end up.
-The

-The README for files for `spectrum-css`, `balthazar`, and `spectrum-origins` are helpful for more details.

 ### Updating internal dependencies

 Locally clone the `spectrum-css-deps` repo.
-This repo contains internal, non open source dependencies needed by spectrum-css.
+This repo contains internal, non open source dependencies needed by Spectrum CSS.
 Keep `spectrum-css-deps` as a sibling repo to `spectrum-css`.
 In `spectrum-css-deps`, run `npm run build` to generate the dependencies and `npm run local-copy` to copy the generated dependencies into `spectrum-css`.
 Then go ahead and review and commit any changes.

 ## Using Spectrum CSS